sireum/bitcodec-examples/readme.md

 ## Quick References

 As mentioned previously, bitcodec accepts a Slang script as its input.
-Essentially, one has to program the specification AST object directly in Slang, and then the script has to print the JSON representation of the specification AST using the provided bitcodec API (i.e., `println(<spec>.toJSON(T)`):
+That is, one has to program the specification AST object directly in the Slang script, and then print the JSON representation of the specification AST object using the provided bitcodec API (i.e., `println(<spec>.toJSON(T)`):

 https://github.com/sireum/runtime/blob/master/library/shared/src/main/scala/org/sireum/bitcodec/Spec.scala

-The bitcodec tool runs the script and parses: (a) the JSON string, and (b) the original input, to generate specified encoder/decoder and its corresponding AST; it can also generate other artifacts such as graph visualization of the data bit-level layout.
+The bitcodec tool runs the script and parses: (a) the printed JSON string, and (b) the original input -- to generate specified encoder/decoder and its corresponding AST; it can also generate other artifacts such as graph visualization of the data bit-level layout.

 Below are some quick references of the API for constructing bitcodec `<spec>` objects.